 Preparing for Manuscript Submission

-We recommend the authors to read this formatting guide completely as it describes how to prepare manuscript for submissions under Austin Publishing Group.
-This helps you to familiarize yourself to Austin Publishing Group formatting style.
+We recommend the authors to read this formatting guide thoroughly, it will help to prepare manuscript for submissions under Austin Publishing Group.

 Manuscript SectionsManuscript Title

 Submissions: All the submissions must be sent to either concern Journal editorial office or email it to

 [email protected] Acknowledgement(s) to the concern submission will be received within 48 working hours.

 Readability: Austin Publishing Group is an international Publisher of open access, peer reviewed Journals covering all aspects of science, technology, medicine and management.
 Thus the submissions must therefore be clearly written in simple understandable language so that they are accessible to readers in other disciplines and to readers for whom English is not their first language.

 Peer Review Process: Each submission would undergo double blind peer review process. to enhance the quality of the manuscripts submitted to that particular journal.
 Please find the mentioned link for a brief look upon the peer review processing system: APG Peer Review Processing

 Plagiarism: Manuscript Duplicity is a crime thus Plagiarism should be completely avoided.
 Figures and Tables extracted from any sources are considered as malpractice.
 The Data extracted must be cited and Austin Publishing Group does not encourage exact reproduction of any content.

 Publication types: Austin Publishing Group accepts Original, Reviews, Mini Reviews, Rapid Communications, Case Report, Clinical Images, Perspectives, Letters and Editorial.